 You can read more on how to efficiently label and search here:

 For the sake of this example, we’ll label this block we just found above like this: ClientA Dallas VPS

 Notice we’ve used 3 keywords that will help us identify these monitors later on.

 2. You can do the same exact thing with setting a specific contact list to this block.

 Perhaps a client list that will also contain the contact info of ClientA, so he can also get notified if any of his IPs get blacklisted.

 3. You can even create a Bulk Report with this entire /24 block, and just hand ClientA the link to that Bulk Report:

-- give any of your clients access to their own IPs blocks, that they can search through and filter through
+- give any of your clients access to their own IPs blocks which they can search and filter through

 - have our system notify you and your clients if you add them to your contact lists